bbcoelho/read-freestyle-libre/README.md

 # jukebox
-A study project using bun and Lit elements
+A study project using Bun and Lit elements